Advanced Wine Tasting Techniques

 In the Introduction to Wine Tasting, we looked at the basic steps involved in the dégustation of a wine.
-In this article, we’ll go beyond those basics to get a more complete understanding of the process of wine tasting, develop a more extensive vocabulary for your tasting experiences, and define more exactly the different elements in wine that contribute to quality.
-I hope to be able to also give you a little view into the particular sensibility that the French bring to wine tasting, to enable you to see how they feel and speak about the wines of their country.
+In this article, we’ll get a more complete understanding of the process of wine tasting.
+You will be able to develop a more extensive vocabulary for your tasting experiences, and define more exactly the different elements in wine that contribute to quality.
+I hope give you a little view into the sensibility that the French bring to wine tasting, to enable you to see how they feel and speak about the wines of their country.

-I. The Role of the Senses in Wine Tasting
+The Role of the Senses in Advanced Wine Tasting

 b.
 Smell and Taste: In the mouth, these two senses are inextricably linked.
 The combination of the tastes and smells of wine is referred to as “flavor”.
-In fact, about 80% of what we call “flavor” is actually determined by smells (aromas).
-For this reason, when your nose is blocked (like when you have a cold), the food you eat seems flavorless.
+In fact, about 80% of what we call “flavor” is determined by smells (aromas).
+When your nose is blocked (like when you have a cold), the food you eat seems flavorless.
 You can see why we spend so much time waxing poetic about the aromas of a wine – without them, the wine would have little flavor.
-The aromas are so important that we gauge the persistence of a wine by the time it takes for the AROMAS to dissipate after the wine is no longer in the mouth, NOT the tastes.
+We gauge the persistence of a wine by the time it takes for the AROMAS to dissipate after the wine is no longer in the mouth, NOT the tastes.
 The importance of retro-olfaction once you have the wine in your mouth should not be underestimated!
-Your enjoyment of a wine is to a great extent determined by the pleasantness, complexity, intensity, and persistence of aromas.
-The rest of your enjoyment comes from the balance of the wine, the body of the wine, and the density or concentration of the wine.
+Your enjoyment of a wine is determined by the pleasantness, complexity, intensity, and persistence of aromas.
+The rest of your enjoyment comes from the balance, body and the density or concentration of the wine.

 Some aromas can fool your palate, making it think that it’s tasting something sweet or sour.
 Wines that have very fruity aromas can seem sweet: take two dry wines, one that has very fruity aromas, and one that is less aromatic, and taste them side by side – the fruitier wine will seem sweeter, even if both wines have exactly the same residual sugar content.

 • Tannins in red wine are experienced as a tactile sensation, felt at the center of the tongue as astringency.
-Tannins also have a taste, that of bitterness, usually discernable in wine when they are unskillfully extracted or unripe at the time of harvest, or when the tannicity of the wine is excessive and not balanced by the other gustative components of the wine;
+Tannins also have a taste of bitterness, usually discernable in wine when they are unskillfully extracted or unripe at the time of harvest, or when the tannicity of the wine is excessive.

 • Fatness/richness of a wine (in French, the moelleux) is also experienced by the sense of touch within the mouth.
 This sensation, one of filling and coating the mouth, is due mostly to the alcohol content of the wine, but the glycerol content and the sugar content also contribute to it.
 Although the alcohol, glycerol and sugar all taste sweet, we concentrate on the tactile sensation when analyzing and describing the body (see below) of a wine.
 The fatness or richness of a wine are partly responsible for the smoothness or silkiness of a wine in the mouth;

 • Acidity is experienced much like tannicity is.
-In most cases, we will have only a tactile sensation as a result of the acidity of a wine, a sensation of puckering that causes salivation.
+We will have a tactile sensation as a result of the acidity of a wine, a sensation of puckering that causes salivation.
 Only when the acidity is excessive or particularly unbalanced in regards to the other components will we be compelled to describe the wine as “sour”, which is nearly always a sign of poor quality.